avalon60/OraTAPI/README.md

 # Set the view_dir property to have any triggers generated from the view templates.
 view_dir = view

 # Set the directory pathname to locate the OraTAPI.csv file.
-If unset it is assumed to be located under the OraTAPI
+If unset it is assumed to be located under
-# install directory.
+# ~/OraTAPI/resources/config.
 This file is used to fine control which files should be generated.
 ora_tapi_csv_dir = resources/config

 # Set the path to the OraTAPI pi_columns.csv file.
 This CSV file is used to flag columns as personal information.
 # Such columns are not logged when using the llogger format templates.
+Relative paths are resolved with precedence:
+# project override, then ~/OraTAPI, then packaged defaults.
 pi_columns_csv_dir = resources/config

 [api_controls]